Intrauterine Device (IUD) for Birth Control

 Risks of using an intrauterine device (IUD) include:

-Disadvantages of IUDs include the high cost of insertion, no protection against STDs, and the need to be removed by a doctor.
+Disadvantages of IUDs include the high cost of insertion, no protection against STIs, and the need to be removed by a doctor.

 Disadvantages of the hormonal IUD